Mela User Guide

 Ratio

-The ratio of signal reduction when the level exceeds the threshold.
+Sets the amount of signal reduction once it exceeds the threshold.

 Knee